 How to comment out multiple lines at once in vim

-there may be times when you want to comment out multiple lines at once to comment out unnecessary settings.
+you might want to comment out multiple lines at once.

 This time I would like to introduce you to how to do this